franklin-otis-dwd/demo_repo/analytics-forum-r-github-presentation.md

 the file, then Github can allow you to see what is in conflict and decide piecemeal what to do with that.

+You can also create a separate "branch" of the repository.
+This means you can try some experimental changes without worrying about it affecting anyone else using these files.

 # Online Resources

 - [R for Data Science (2e)](https://r4ds.hadley.nz/)